CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 For enterprise-level security, CodePushGo provides both cloud-based and self-hosted options.

 When the integration is complete, build your app and trigger updates using the CodePushGo CLI.
-Since CodePushGo works seamlessly with Capacitor 6 and 7, it supports a wide range of modern development environments.
+Since CodePushGo works seamlessly with React Native 6 and 7, it supports a wide range of modern development environments.

 These steps lay the groundwork for thorough OTA update testing, which will be covered in the next section on Testing Methods.